hkfactcheck/littlegashk-be/README.md

 ### About your local DynamoDB

-When application starts, it will install schema and populate your local DB with static district data (see `area_setup.json`).
+When application starts, it will install schema as written in `DynamoDbSchemaInitializer.java`

 ### What about on AWS?